Nuitka/Nuitka-website/site/posts/nuitka-release-11.rst

 added in previous release did in fact introduce regressions, that needed to be addressed and were cause for relatively many hotfixes.

-The Yaml nuitka package configuration feature is getting ever more powerful, but is not one bit more documented, such that the community as a whole is not yet capable of adding missing dependencies, data files, DLLs, and even anti-bloat patches.
+The Yaml Nuitka Package Configuration feature is getting ever more powerful, but is not one bit more documented, such that the community as a whole is not yet capable of adding missing dependencies, data files, DLLs, and even anti-bloat patches.